practicalli/practicalli.github.io/docs/blog/posts/essential-tooling-for-clojure-development.md

 ![alternative text](https://github.com/practicalli/graphic-design/blob/live/topic-images/clojure-logo-name.png?raw=true){align=right loading=lazy style="width:240px"}

-Clojure development benefits from great tooling focused around an editor (or IDE).
+Clojure development benefits from great tooling focused around an editor.

+Autocomplete, refactor tools, diagnostics feedback and syntax highlighting enhance the creation and modification of code.

+Evaluating in source code and using data inspectors for the results provides an effective interaction with the REPL.

-Practicalli uses many features of a Clojure aware editor with a bias towards highly effective interaction with the REPL, user actions driven exclusively via the keyboard and an uncluttered user interface.
+> Practicalli encourages editors that provide user actions driven exclusively via the keyboard and an uncluttered user interface.

-Practicalli Clojure provides [an overview of Clojure editors](https://practicalli/clojure/clojure-editors/) and the plugins that provide Clojure support, e.g. Emacs, Neovim, VS Code, Pulsar and Sublime.
+Practicalli Clojure provides [:fontawesome-solid-book-open: an overview of Clojure editors](https://practical.li/clojure/clojure-editors/) and the plugins that provide Clojure support, e.g. Emacs, Neovim, VS Code, Pulsar and Sublime.

 ???
 HINT "Practicalli preferred editors"
     LightTable was the editor used in the early years of learning Clojure as it was simple to use and provided instant feedback as code was typed.